HARPLab/gastronomy/manipulation/README.md

 ## Playing with Food

-This folder contains the scripts we used to collect the data for our ISER 2020 Abstract.
-In addition, it contains the scripts we used to train our preliminary food embeddings and a link to the Google Drive containing all of our collected data.
+This folder contains the scripts we used to collect the data for our ISER 2020 Paper.
+In addition, it contains the scripts we used to train our preliminary food embeddings and a link to the Google Sites containing all of our collected data.

 ## Contingency Planning

-This folder contains all the scripts for a work-in-progress ICRA paper on generating parameters for skills when a previous executed skill may have failed.
+This folder contains all the scripts for a work-in-progress IROS paper on generating parameters for skills when a previous executed skill may have failed.
 It depends on Nvidia's isaac gym simulator and a python wrapper library called carbongym-utils.

+## Cutting with RL

+This folder contains work by Ami Sawhney that is detailed in the Robotic Cutting and Reinforcement Learning section of the Sony-CMU Gastronomy Project Y3 Deliverables document.

+## Delta Robots

+This folder contains CAD models for building the Delta Robot Array End-effectors that we will be submitting a paper to RSS in the near future.

 ## DMP